Na Maloom Afraad: Plot

 All disguise themselves as a rich people and then get an insurance policy to own a fake claim.
 Moon, who has also borrowed money from Gogi earlier for going to Dubai, is running from him due to the drugs he saw in a doll which he gave him to transfer to another mobster in Dubai.
-After Jumma prayer, all three get jammed in a strike and try to burn the bank but are caught on camera and merely escape from police.
+After Jumma prayer, all three are jammed in a strike and try to burn the bank but they are caught on camera and merely escape from police.
 Looking at every plan going wrong, Shakeel borrows money from Gogi by giving his house on mortgage.
 Gogi reaches them and asks Moon for the drugs.
 Unable to get them, he gives them one week to give him a crore.
 All blame each other for their situation.
-Shakeel gets unconscious and on the way to the hospital they get stuck in the strike, however later it is revealed that it was a part of plan so they get escape from strikers.
-They provoke strikers to burn the bank but only then they get to know that bank is empty.
+Shakeel falls unconscious and on the way to the hospital they get stuck in the strike, however it is later revealed that it was a part of plan to escape from strikers.
+They provoke the strikers to burn the bank but only then they learn that bank is empty.
 Later an IFU insurance inspector Samuel (Nayyar Ejaz) came to give them claim of thirty lacs, and warns them that he knows about what they did.

-They go to Gogi to offer him thirty lacs and ask him for time, but then get into a fight with Dubai mobster and Gogi.
+They go to Gogi to offer him thirty lacs and ask him for time, but then get into a fight with a Dubai mobster and Gogi.
 Both of them get killed and all of three come home shocked.
 They find a phone ringing in a suitcase containing money and jewellery.
 It is then revealed that Hina robbed the bank before the strike for them.
 With the money, all gets settled; Shakeel buys a new home and standardises his pickle business, Farhan happily marries Naina and Moon fulfils his dream of going to Dubai.